Chapter 12 Bankruptcy

 • Make a budget and cut spending as much as possible

-• Do not take on large new debts (such as a home or car loan) unless necessary.
-Your trustee may need to be consulted for any new debt.
+• Do not take on significant new debts, such as a home or car loan, unless necessary.
+Consult your trustee before taking on any new debt.

 • Do not try to hide new debt or lifestyle changes.
 In some cases, hiding information can qualify as fraud.